 - The Leader: Typically the one who makes decision and leads the group.

 - Meaningful Name: Albeit by accident, and only revealed in the tie-in - his adopted surname is Guerra, "war" in Spanish.
 Furthermore his first name is Hernan, which could be a reference to Spanish invader Hernan Cortes who conquered the Mexica empire.
 Appropriately warlike for the son of General Zod.

 - My Greatest Failure: The comic reveals that, back when he was a child, he accidentally got his beloved foster sister crippled by failing to realize she wasn't as indestructible as he was.
-This ashamed him so much he spent an entire portion of his life avoiding to use his powers out of fear of injuring someone else, even though his sister didn't blame him for it.
+This shamed him so much he spent an entire portion of his life trying to avoid use his powers out of fear of injuring someone else, even though his sister didn't blame him for it.